sickozell/SickoCV/README.md

 A, S, R CVinputs are added to respective knob values, bToggler module has attenuverters.

-If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.
+If L or (R) inputs are not connected, relative outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

 A trigger on RESET input will reset the toggle state.

+#### Context Menu
+- Initialize On Start: discards previous module state on VCV restart
+- Disable Unarm: this disables unarm feature

 NOTE: input trigger threshold is +1v.